jefftessitore/seasonsim/README.md

 * Allow for creation of junior/sister team(s) when team member number reaches a certain threshold
 * Allow for a visual point-and-click selection of where to base team out of (think Airport CEO)
 * Expansion of point-and-click selection: Preload list of existing FRC teams (at compile time) and associated communities/schools, warn player when community/school already has a team (prevent from selecting?)

+COMPLETE:
+* Qualification matches run one at a time
+* Events can be saved/loaded during qualification rounds